 So, what is preventing public-sector organizations from implementing these practices?
 Many of the barriers, such as personnel fluctuations, contract and process complexities, lack of resources, limited stakeholder coordination, and a greater emphasis on transparency and competition, are a result of the unique context in which public-sector procurement operates.
 For instance, public-sector procurement teams must navigate purchasing’s legal, structural, and political implications.
 And while these implications are typically found in representative democracies, they can also arise in other systems of government.
 Additional barriers to navigate are structural, legal, and political:

+Structural.
 Many government programs have a sole-source relationship with manufacturers, so there are fewer opportunities to switch suppliers.
 In addition, governments employ fewer contract personnel and process requirements are more complex than industry, leading to longer time-to-award cycles and larger sets of stakeholders to engage.

-Structural.
+Legal.
 Control is decentralized and requires strict compliance to regulations in pre-award and post-award phases.
 At the same time, suppliers must disclose data to the government in greater detail than exists in the public sector.
 For example, contract personnel are personally liable for certifying a price as “fair and reasonable” and face legal consequences if they sign off on a contract that does not meet the criteria.

-Legal.
+Political.
 Contract timelines are often driven by factors outside the department’s control—for instance, legislative timelines, turnover of political appointees, or shifting priorities.
 This is aligned

 with the fact that contract and operational decisions are often influenced by legislative interests.
 In

 other words, government budgets dictate what can be spent.
-Political.

 While public-sector procurement departments have unique and specific contexts and challenges, it is possible to implement practices from the private sector to improve processes, guide decision making, and help build negotiation skills and capabilities within the department.
 This in turn can result in cost reductions, improved negotiation outcomes, and speedier contracting.